The Best Ways to Learn Web Design: A Simple Guide

 Driven By Passion & Problems

 By nature, tinkerers take action: they love to solve the mystery that is laid in front of them.
 They are comfortable learning new things from scratch, without the help of specific guidelines or a thought-out flow.
 Tinkerers usually start learning web design by opening HTML files and learning the syntax.
-It also helps that web browsers right now allow anyone to inspect the code of each website and even change anything from the font size to the background color.
+It also helps that web browsers now allow anyone to inspect the code of each website and even change anything from the font size to the background color.

 … But They Have Different Priorities